microsoft/Data-Science-For-Beginners/R-Data Visualization/Visualizing-Quantities/README.md

 |338998|24-01-2020|841|263|0|0|NA|NA|09:54.1|
 |338999|25-01-2020|1320|479|0|0|NA|NA|09:54.1|

-The data type for the "updated" column is a 'chr' (character), but we would want it in a date-time format for analysing and vidualizing.
+The data type for the "updated" column is a`chr`(character), but we would want it in a date-time format for analysing and vidualizing.
 In order to convert the values to the date-time format in the updated column, the [lubridate](https://www.rdocumentation.org/packages/lubridate/versions/1.8.0) package is used.
 To install, load and convert the data type to date-time, enter the following in the R console.
 ```r
 install.packages("lubridate")
 library("lubridate")